 One thing we see all too often is dogs with their heads stuck out of the window during a car journey.
 The dog might enjoy the experience, but allowing them to do it puts them in danger of inhaling harmful particles and being hit by flying debris, passing branches, or even other vehicles.

-We recommend trying to avoid feeding your Husky for around 2 hours before travelling.
+We recommend avoiding feeding your husky for around 2 hours before traveling.

-Some Huskies (particularly puppies!) can be very travel sick whilst in the car, especially if they are not used to it.
-If you can give them plenty of time to digest their food before setting off, you will reduce the chances of them being sick.
+Some huskies (particularly puppies!) can be very travel sick whilst in the car, especially if they are not used to it.
+Giving them plenty of time to digest their food before setting off will reduce the chances of them being sick.

-If you travel by car frequently with your Husky, prepare a small box of items which will make your journeys easier and can stay in the trunk of your car.
+If you travel by car frequently with your husky, prepare a small box of items that will make your journeys easier and can stay in the trunk of your car.
 Our recommendations are:

 - First aid kit for medical emergencies